General Six-Principle Baptists: History

-In 1954, the Rhode Island Conference lifted their ban on communing with other Christians, preparing the way for their assimilation into the broader Baptist community.
+In 1954, the Rhode Island Conference lifted their ban on communing with other Christians, preparing the way for their assimilation into the mainstream Baptist tradition.
 One of the last historical churches to survive is the Stony Lane Six Principle Baptist Church in North Kingstown, Rhode Island.
 As late as 2009 their pastor, Rev. John Wheeler, wrote "We keep the name only for historical purposes and to our knowledge we are the last church to use it in our official name.
-We don't include it in our stationary etc., nor do we hold to the specific teaching of highlighting Hebrews 6:1–2 over other parts of Scripture."
+We don't include it in our stationery etc., nor do we hold to the specific teaching of highlighting Hebrews 6:1–2 over other parts of Scripture."
 However, in 2022 they no longer include any mention of "Six Principle" on the church website.
 According to Albert Wardin, there is also "one church, located in Pennsylvania, which still carries Six Principle in its name, but its current pastor does not observe all the six principles."
 The Pine Grove Church of Nicholson, Pennsylvania and the Stony Lane Church were the last two churches to be considered historically Six-Principle Baptist.

 Reorganization

 Saddened by the dissolution of the historic Six-Principle denomination, a small group of Baptist ministers began a reorganization of the movement in 2001.
-This incorporated reorganization movement was officially renamed on July 10, 2003, as the General Association of Six-Principle Baptist Churches, Inc. It is also known as the General Association of Six-Principle Baptists which is more descriptive of the fact that the General Association includes not only churches, but individuals, ministers, and ministries.
+This incorporated reorganization movement was officially renamed on July 10, 2003, as the General Association of Six-Principle Baptist Churches, Inc.; the denomination is based in Alabama.
+It is also known as the General Association of Six-Principle Baptists which is more descriptive of the fact that the General Association includes not only churches, but individuals, ministers, and ministries.

 Since its reorganization, the denomination has grown steadily.
 All of the ministers credentialed by the General Association serve as Missionaries of the General Association.
 The General Association of Six-Principle Baptist Churches has no direct historical connection to the original body of Six-Principle Baptists.